 2. Compression Socks: Comrad

 Multi-packs are the best method to purchase Comrad’s compression socks.
-For $67, you can get two pairs of knee-high socks and two pairs of ankle socks—leaving your feet prepared for any state of affairs or the to be expected leg exhaustion.
+For $67, you can get two pairs of knee-high socks and two pairs of ankle socks—leaving your feet prepared for any state of affairs or the expected leg exhaustion.

 3. Mountaineer Socks: Smartwool